samsmithnz/samsmithnz/README.md

         I discuss DevOps and .NET on Twitter: https://twitter.com/samsmithnz
     </li>
     <li>
-         I have a number of projects that enable me to experiment, that I chip away at, from time to time:
+         I have a number of projects that I use to experiment and build various solutions:
         <ul>
             <li>
-            I have an Azure/DevOps blog, https://samlearnsazure.blog.
+            I have an Azure/DevOps/GitHub blog, https://samlearnsazure.blog.
             </li>
             <li>
             I have a personal website: www.samsmithnz.com, where I store Guitar Tab, World Cup stats, and much much more. (<a href="https://github.com/SamSmithNZ-dotcom">source</a>)
             </li>
             <li>
-            I created a tool to generate <a href="https://github.com/samsmithnz/GitHubActionsDotNet">GitHub Actions and Dependabot</a> files with .NET
+            A tool to generate <a href="https://github.com/samsmithnz/GitHubActionsDotNet">GitHub Actions and Dependabot</a> files with .NET
             </li>
             <li>
-            I created a tool to <a href="https://github.com/samsmithnz/AzurePipelinesToGitHubActionsConverter">migrate Azure Pipelines to GitHub Actions</a>
+            A tool to <a href="https://github.com/samsmithnz/AzurePipelinesToGitHubActionsConverter">migrate Azure Pipelines to GitHub Actions</a>
             </li>
             <li>
-            I created a tool to <a href="https://github.com/samsmithnz/DevOpsMetrics">measure DORA DevOps metrics in Azure DevOps and GitHub</a>
+            A tool to <a href="https://github.com/samsmithnz/DevOpsMetrics">measure DORA DevOps metrics in Azure DevOps and GitHub</a>
             </li>
             <li>
-            I created a very simple <a href="https://github.com/samsmithnz/SamsFeatureFlags">custom Feature Flags system</a>
+            A simple <a href="https://github.com/samsmithnz/SamsFeatureFlags">custom Feature Flags system</a>
             </li>
             <li>
-            I created a tool to automate the <a href="https://github.com/samsmithnz/RepoAutomation">creation of repos with .NET projects</a>
+            A tool to automate the <a href="https://github.com/samsmithnz/RepoAutomation">creation of repos with .NET projects</a>
             </li>
             <li>
-            I created a tool to <a href="https://github.com/samsmithnz/RepoGovernance">POC governance</a> in my repositories
+            A tool to <a href="https://github.com/samsmithnz/RepoGovernance">add governance</a> to my repositories
             </li>
             <li>
-            I created a very simple <a href="https://github.com/samsmithnz/SamsFeatureFlags">custom Feature Flags system</a>
+            A <a href="https://github.com/samsmithnz/DotNetCensus">.NET Census tool</a>, to scan folders and repos to count and summarize .NET versions.
             </li>
             <li>
             I write very <a href="https://github.com/samsmithnz/OpinionatedSoftwareAdvice">opinionated software advice</a>, that should not be taken [too] seriously